XOXNO/rs-lending/liquidity_layer/README.md

 The **Liquidity Layer** is a decentralized lending pool smart contract that enables users to:

-- Supply assets to earn interest.
+- **Supply assets** to earn interest.
-- Borrow assets against their collateral.
+- **Borrow assets** against their collateral.
-- Withdraw supplied assets or repay borrowed amounts.
+- **Withdraw supplied assets** or repay borrowed amounts.
-- Utilize flash loans for arbitrage or liquidation opportunities.
+- **Utilize flash loans** for arbitrage or liquidation opportunities.

 The contract manages the core mechanics of the lending protocol, including dynamic interest rates, index-based interest accrual, and flash loan execution.
-It interacts with a **Controller** smart contract to manage user positions and ensure consistent updates across contracts.
-The contract is optimized for gas efficiency using a caching mechanism and leverages MultiversX's architecture for scalability and low transaction costs.
+It interacts with a **Controller** smart contract to manage user positions and ensure consistent state updates.
+Gas efficiency is optimized via a caching mechanism that minimizes on-chain reads and writes.

 ---

 ## Architecture

-The Liquidity Layer is built using a modular architecture to separate concerns and enhance maintainability:
+The Liquidity Layer is built with a modular architecture that separates concerns and enhances maintainability:

-- **Storage Module**: Manages on-chain storage of pool parameters, asset details, and state variables (e.g., total reserves, borrowed amounts).
+- **Storage Module**: Manages on-chain storage for pool parameters, asset details, and state variables (e.g., total reserves, borrowed amounts).
 - **InterestRates Module**: Computes dynamic borrow and deposit rates based on pool utilization.
 - **UtilsModule**: Provides helper functions for interest calculations, index updates, and position synchronization.
 - **LiquidityModule**: Handles core operations such as supplying assets, borrowing, withdrawing, repaying, and executing flash loans.
-- **ViewModule**: Offers read-only endpoints for retrieving key metrics (e.g., pool utilization, interest rates).
+- **ViewModule**: Offers read-only endpoints for retrieving key market metrics (e.g., pool utilization, interest rates).

-The contract uses a **Cache** mechanism to snapshot the pool's state, reducing gas costs by minimizing on-chain reads and writes during operations.
+A **Cache** mechanism is used to snapshot the pool's state in memory, thereby reducing gas costs by minimizing storage operations.

 ---